Ferrari 225 S: Racing

 The first outing for the Ferrari 225 S was at the 1952 Giro di Sicilia.
 Six cars were entered.
 Four did not finish the race altogether.
 The best score was a fifth place overall and a win in class by Eugenio Castellotti and Annibale Broglia in an only Touring Barchetta s/n 0166ED, entered by Scuderia Guastella, followed by another 225 S Vignale driven by Franco Bordoni.
 All of the fasters cars were in a lower capacity categories.
 The first victory came later the same year at the Coppa d'Oro di Sicilia.
 Castellotti drove the same barchetta as before.

 For the 1952 Mille Miglia, seven cars were entered with the best result a 2nd in class and 10th overall by Bordoni.
 Later the same year, at the 12 Hours of Casablanca race, Jean Lucas with Jacques Péron achieved a second place, only a lap behind the winning Talbot-Lago T26GS.
 Later, Bruno Sterzi and Arnoldo Roselli scored a victory at the Coppa della Toscana in a Vignale Berlinetta s/n 0178ED.

 For the 1952 Monaco Grand Prix for sports cars, Ferrari had entered no less than six 225 S', out of twenty participants.
 The Ferrari 225 S had scored first five places in the race.
 After 100 laps, Vittorio Marzotto was the winner, followed by Eugenio Castellotti, Stagnoli / Biondetti, Jean Lucas and "Pagnibon".
 Giovanni Bracco driving the 212/225 S did not finish the race.
 It was the first ever win in Monaco for Ferrari.
 Luigi Faglioli lost his life because of the accident during practice.
 Later the same year, Lucas won at the Circuit d'Orleans and Pietro Palmieri won Trieste-Opicina hillclimb.

 The 1952 24 Hours of Le Mans was contested by "Pagnibon" and Tom Cole.
 They drove a Vignale Berlinetta, s/n 0152EL, entered by Scuderia Ferrari.
-The team retired wth an electrical problems after eleven hours of racing.
+The team retired with an electrical problems after eleven hours of racing.
 Later the same year, at the Portuguese Grand Prix for sports cars that was organised on the Circuito da Boavista, Ferrari had entered five cars.
 Eugenio Castellotti with Scuderia Guastella had come first with his Touring Barchetta.
 Second place went to privateer Casimiro de Oliveira in a Vignale Spyder.
 Antonio Stagnoli in a unique Vignale Spyder, s/n 0176ED, was third.
 Two other cars retired.
 Later, Jean Luca scored another victory at the Circuit de Bressuire in the same berlinetta he drove at Casablanca.